 The International Social Survey Program (ISSP) conducts surveys covering a wide range of themes relevant to social science research.
 The surveys enable users to implement cross-cultural or cross-national perspectives to individual studies.
-The ISSP consist of 11 modules, one of which provides data on attitudes towards minorities, immigrants (scale), the number of immigrants in the country and patriotism.
-This module was last updated in 2013.
+The ISSP consist of 12 modules, one of which provides data on attitudes towards minorities, immigrants (scale), the number of immigrants in the country and patriotism.
 This module is referred to as the national identity module.
 It was first updated in 1995, followed by 2005, 2013 and is under development for 2023.

 The World Values Survey (WVS) enables users to understand changes in the beliefs, values, and motivations of people throughout the world.
 The WVS collects nationally representative data through a survey on public opinion and immigration in over 100 countries, and measures changes in views towards immigration.
-The survey poses statements that address prominent public opinion discourse on immigration such as whether people would like or not like to have immigrants/foreign workers as neighbors, or whether when jobs are scarce, employers should give priority to native-born people over immigrants.
+The survey poses statements that address prominent public opinion discourse on immigration such as whether people would like or not like to have immigrants/foreign workers as neighbours, or whether when jobs are scarce, employers should give priority to native-born people over immigrants.
 The survey is carried out in "waves", with the first (World Values Survey Wave 1) carried out from 1981-1984 in 11 countries.
-The current database is compiled from the World Value Survey Wave 6, which was conducted in the course of four years (2010-2014).
+The current database is compiled from the World Value Survey Wave 7, which was conducted in the course of four years 2017-2022.

-The Pew Global Attitudes Survey covers a range of subjects, including people’s views towards different immigration-related topics such as who is allowed to stay and work in the country, the immigration-crime nexus, and the effect of immigrants to the economic development of a host country.
+The Pew Global Attitudes Survey covers a range of subjects, including people’s views towards different immigration-related topics such as who is allowed to stay and work in the country, the immigration-crime nexus, and the effect of immigrants on the economic development of a host country.
 Since 2004, the survey has covered more than 60 countries.
 Data on public opinion of migration are updated on an annual basis, but the number of countries varies.
 The Global Attitudes Survey was conducted in 18 countries in 2022 and 16 countries in 2021.